Toggle site contrast Toggle Contract

 Guidance on wearing facemasks

 COVID-19 and other viruses and bacteria can stay on surfaces for some time.
-To protect yourself and your loved ones, please wash your hands with soap and water or use hand sanitiser as often as possible.
+To protect yourself and your loved ones, wash your hands with soap and water or use hand sanitiser as often as possible, especially:

 If you have an appointment at one of our hospital sites it’s important that you attend.
-If you can not attend for any reason, please call us on the telephone number on your appointment letter as soon as possible.
+If you can’t come for any reason, call us on the telephone number on your appointment letter as soon as possible.

 If your symptoms get worse